eleemosynator/writeups/white_rabbit/readme.md

 `sub_403360` looks quite complicated: Lots of stack variables, several objects with vtables being constructed, references to the `iostream` libraries.
 Two strings stand out:

 ![stage2-url-1](./stage2-url-1.png)

 Looks like it sets up the URL: [https://www.youtube.com/watch?v=dQw4w9WgXcQ](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ![rickrolled](rickrolled.png)

 Clearly we've missed something.
 There are a couple of ways to make progress from this point:

 1. Persevere with analysing this function and notice that the string that is appended to the youtube URL may also come from `[ebp+var_58]` which is initialised by call call to `sub_403110`:

 ![stage2-url-2](./stage2-url-2.png)

 In turn, this function seems to use some synchronization mechanism that relies on a global mutex handle stored in `hMutex` which is also referenced by a function called `TlsCallback_0`

 ![stage2-mutex](./stage2-mutex.png)

-2. Alternatively, a quick look at the strings reveals multiple error messages related to network operations that roll up to `TlsCallback_0`.
+2. Alternatively, a quick look at the strings leads us to multiple error messages related to network operations that roll up to `TlsCallback_0`.
 3. Looking at the imports turns up references to `socket`, `connect`, etc which all roll up to `TlsCallback_0`
 4. Notice the presence of a `TlsDirectory` entry in CFF Explorer